waterlinked/docs/docs/sonar-3d/sonar-3d-15-bluerov-integration.md

 1. Open the [BlueOS extension manager](https://blueos.cloud/docs/latest/usage/advanced/#extensions-manager).
 2. Search for and install **Sonar 3D-15 extension**.
     ![Pixels](../img/sonar3d-integration-bluerov2/bluerov_Install_sonar_3d-15_extension_example.png)
 3. Click the extension to open it.
 It will automatically detect the Sonar IP.
+Take note of the IP address displayed at the top of this screen as you will require this for Step 3 below
     ![Pixels](../img/sonar3d-integration-bluerov2/bluerov_extension_sonar_3d-15.png)

 ### Step 3: Configure Cockpit